DeFiGeek-Community/yamato/README.md

 If it's working fine, you should be able to install the dependencies & see the tests run.
 If not, please check that the npm dependencies are installed as expected referring to the Configurations section.

-## Rinkeby
+## goerli

 ### Running deployment

-- `npm run deploy:rinkeby:reset`
+- `npm run deploy:goerli:reset`
-- `npm run deploy:rinkeby` (with cached contracts / continue from resumed deployment)
+- `npm run deploy:goerli` (with cached contracts / continue from resumed deployment)
-  - If etherscan verification is failed, restart that by `npm run verify:rinkeby:all`
+  - If etherscan verification is failed, restart that by `npm run verify:goerli:all`
   - The deploy script is automatically handling the upgrade of latest implementation of UUPS
   - `npx hardhat deploy --tags <tag> --network <network>` gives your a chance to run a specific deploy script.
 - `npm run test:integration`